Choosing a special school

 Here are some ideas of what you could ask depending on your child's needs.

 • How big are class sizes?
 What is the ratio of teachers to students?
-SEN schools might not be able to provide one-to-one support.
+Is there one-to-one support?

 • How do you meet the specific needs of a child?
 Can you give any examples?